DataDog/datadog-agent/docs/agent/secrets.md

 design their executable according to their preferred key management service, authentication method, and continuous integration workflow.

-For now, secrets are not supported in APM or Live Process configurations.
+Starting `6.11`, `secrets` is also supported in datadog.yaml by APM (both Unix and Windows) and Live Process configurations (Unix only).

 This section covers how to set up this feature.